cloud-ru-tech/cloudhood/README.md

 Header overrides are managed in a Chrome extension popup (a simple react app), stored in Chrome local storage, and applied to upstream page requests using the updateDynamicRules function of chrome's declarativeNetRequest dynamic request rules.

+Also you can get current profile from JS: `window.CLOUDHOOD_BROWSER_EXTENSION`

 ## Testing

 You can get a test build for each pull-request in its comments.
 [Example](https://github.com/sbercloud/cloudhood/pull/1#issuecomment-1713810507).